Jeddah

-Jeddah is the principal gateway to Mecca, the holiest city in Islam, 65 km to the east, while Medina, the second-holiest city, is 360 km to the north.
+Jeddah is the principal gateway to Mecca Sharif, the holiest city in Islam, 65 km to the east, while Medina, the second-holiest city, is 360 km to the north.
 Economically, Jeddah is focusing on further developing capital investment in scientific and engineering leadership within Saudi Arabia, and the Middle East.
-Jeddah was ranked fourth in the Africa, Middle East, and 'stan countries region in the Innovation Cities Index in 2009.
+Jeddah was ranked fourth in the Africa, MiddIe East, and 'stan countries region in the Innovation Cities Index in 2009.

-Jeddah is one of the Saudi Arabia's primary resort cities and was named a Beta world city by the Globalization and World Cities Study Group and Network (GaWC).
+Jeddah is one of Saudi Arabia's primary resort cities and was named a Beta world city by the Globalization and World Cities Research Network (GaWC).
 Given the city's close proximity to the Red Sea, fishing and seafood dominate the food culture unlike other parts of the country.
 In Arabic, the city motto is "Jeddah Ghair", which translates to "Jeddah is different".
-The motto has been widely used among both locals as well as foreign visitors.

 Etymology and spelling

 There are at least two etymologies of Jeddah, according to Jeddah Ibn Al-Qudaa'iy, the chief of the Quda'a clan.
 The more common account has it that the name is derived from جدة Jaddah, the Arabic word for "grandmother".
-According to eastern folk belief, the Tomb of Eve, considered the grandmother of humanity, is located in Jeddah.
+According to folk belief, the Tomb of Eve, who is considered the grandmother of humanity, is located in Jeddah.

 The Maghrebi traveler Ibn Battuta visited Jeddah during his world trip in around 1330.
 He wrote the name of the city into his diary as "Jiddah".

 The British Foreign and Commonwealth Office and other branches of the British government formerly used the older spelling of "Jedda", contrary to other English-speaking usages, but in 2007, it changed to the spelling "Jeddah".

 T. E. Lawrence felt that any transcription of Arabic names into English was arbitrary.
-In his book, Revolt in the Desert, Jeddah is spelled in three different ways on the first page alone.
+In his book Revolt in the Desert, Jeddah is spelled in three different ways on the first page alone.

 On official Saudi maps and documents, the city name is transcribed "Jeddah", which is now the prevailing usage.

 History

 Pre-Islam

 Traces of early activity in the area are testified by some Thamudic inscriptions that were excavated in Wadi Briman (وادي بريمان), east of the city, and Wadi Boweb (وادي بويب), northwest of the city.
 The oldest Mashrabiya found in Jeddah dates back to the pre-Islamic era.

 Some believe that Jeddah had been inhabited before Alexander the Great, who had a naval expedition to the Red Sea, by fishermen in the Red Sea, who considered it a center from which they sailed out into the sea as well as a place for relaxation and well-being.
 According to the Ministry of Hajj, Jeddah has been settled for more than 2500 years.

-Excavations in the old city have been interpreted as that Jeddah was founded as a fishing hamlet by the Yemeni Quda'a tribe (بني قضاعة), who left central Yemen to settle in Makkah after the collapse of Sad (dam) Marib Dam in Yemen in 115 BC.
+Excavations in the old city have been interpreted to give the fact that Jeddah was founded as a fishing hamlet by the Yemeni Quda'a tribe (بني قضاعة), who left to settle in Makkah after the collapse of Marib Dam in Yemen in 115 BC.